 Testing Proper fit.

 To test the mask firs properly is very simple.
 First test the seal.
-This is done by holding the mask up to your face and lightly pressing it to you face.
+This is done by holding the mask up to your face and lightly pressing it to your face.
 This should create a suction that if you stop the air coming out your nose will hold the mask in place without the need for the strap!

 if it drops away, this mask is not suitable for you.
 It may take a few goes to get it right, but it should stay in place for a good few seconds with no loss of suction if it is a really good fit.

 Next, you should check for comfort.
 Press the mask FIRMLY against your face.
 Not too hard but a good amount of pressure.
 So the masks silicone skirt compresses.
 Are there any pressure points? is the mask resting heavily on any part of you?
 Your nose for instance?
-This might feel ok now but after while it can become painful and sore.
+This might feel ok now but after awhile it can become painful and sore.